-All student bike riders are required to provide the office a signed parental permission slip.
+All student bike riders are required to provide the office with a signed parental permission slip.

-Students without a permission form on file must bring a dated note, signed by the parent, stating where the child is biking to and how long this should be in effect.
+Students without a permission form on file must bring a dated note, signed by the parent, stating where the child is biking and how long this should be in effect.
 Please observe the following rules:

 - 1. Students may ride their bicycles to and from school if operated in a safe manner.
-When leaving school grounds, bike riders must wait until all school busses have departed. - 2.
-Park bike at bike rack and lock securely. - 3.
+When leaving school grounds, bike riders must wait until all school buses have departed. - 2.
+Park the bike at the bike rack and lock it securely. - 3.
 Students are not to be near the bicycle rack during the day except for arriving or leaving the school grounds. - 4.
-Students must leave the school grounds immediately after retrieving their bicycle from the rack. - 5.
+Students must leave the school grounds immediately after retrieving their bicycles from the rack. - 5.
 Students who violate these rules will not be permitted to ride a bicycle to and from school.